Todd Kohlhepp: Murders

-On November 6, 2003, a customer found four people shot dead inside Superbike Motorsports, a motorcycle shop in Chesnee.
+On November 6, 2003, a customer found two people shot dead inside and two outside Superbike Motorsports, a motorcycle shop in Chesnee.
 The victims were identified as owner Scott Ponder, 30; service manager Brian Lucas, 29; mechanic Chris Sherbert, 26; and bookkeeper Beverly Guy, 52, who was Ponder's mother.
 All four died from multiple gunshot wounds.
 Before Kohlhepp confessed to the shootings in 2016, investigators believed that the gunman, armed with a pistol, entered the shop from the back and killed Sherbert as he worked.
 He then killed Guy in the middle of the showroom, Lucas at the main doorway, and Ponder in the parking lot.

+18 shell casings from a 9mm gun were found at the scene; some were brass and others were nickel-plated.
+Over the years, 27 confiscated guns would be tested to check if they matched with the casings, and the casings were sent to England to see if new technology could find any fingerprints.

-According to Ponder's wife, Kohlhepp was a disgruntled customer who had been in the shop several times.
-According to Kohlhepp's mother, he attempted to return a motorcycle there, but the employees laughed at him, would not return the money he had paid for the motorcycle, and embarrassed him for not knowing how to ride one properly.
+According to Ponder's widow, Kohlhepp was a disgruntled customer who had been in the shop several times.
+According to Kohlhepp's mother, he attempted to return a motorcycle there, but the employees laughed at him.

 On August 31, 2016, Kala Brown, 30, and her boyfriend Charles David Carver, 32, went missing after they went to remove brush from one of Kohlhepp's properties.
 Carver was later found dead of multiple gunshots on the property.
 Interest in the disappearance of Brown and Carver increased as a result of posts on Carver's Facebook account following their disappearance, the unusual nature of which prompted speculation that another party had taken control of his Facebook account.